Table of contents

 Now let’s take a look at how marketing analytics helps businesses grow when faced with specific challenges.

 1. Find and scale profitable ad campaigns

 Typically, startups and small online projects want to scale profitable campaigns.

-- The marketing budget is constantly reviewed because it depends on the operational results of the business.
+- The annual marketing budget is constantly reviewed because it depends on the operational results of the business.

 - Decisions are made intuitively due to a lack of data.

 - Analytics implementation is postponed until “better times.”